Story Time for Preschoolers

 - There are spaces between words.

-Understanding these basic concepts will help when kids start formal reading instruction in school.
+This information will help when kids start learning to read in school.

 When and How to Read

-Many kids this age have moved beyond the small world of home to childcare or preschool.
-They may even be enrolled in lessons or classes.
+Many kids this age go to childcare centers or preschools.
 Read-aloud time can be a chance to slow down and spend time together.

-Try to have set times to read together.
+Make time to read together at home too.
 Before bed works well, as do other "down" times in the day, like first thing in the morning or after meals.
 Your child will enjoy cuddling with you, hearing your voice, and feeling loved.

-Kids between 3 and 5 years old are eager to show off what they know and love to be praised.
-Continue to choose some books with simple plots and repetitive text that your child can learn and retell.
+Kids between 3 and 5 years old want to show off what they know and love to be praised.
+Continue to choose some books with simple plots and repetitive text (e.g., "Brown bear, brown bear...") that your child can learn and retell.
 Encourage your child to "read" to you and praise the attempts.

-- Yes, you should read that book for the millionth time — and try not to sound bored.
+- Yes, read that book over and over again — and try not to sound bored.
 Your child is mastering many skills with each re-reading.

-- When you are looking at a new book, introduce it.
+- When looking at a new book, introduce it.
 Look at the cover and talk about what it might be about.
-Mention the author by name and talk about what an author does.
+Say the author's name and talk about what an author does.
+Say the illustrator’s name and talk about what an illustrator does.

-- Ask your child why a character may have taken a specific action.
+- Ask your child why a character did something.

 - Ask what part of the story your child liked best and why.

-While it's important to sometimes ask your child more complicated questions, your top goal should be to enjoy reading and have fun.
+While it's important to ask your child some hard questions, your top goal should be to enjoy reading and have fun.
 Don't make reading a book like a test your child needs to pass.
-Look at the pictures, make up alternative words together, and be playful and relaxed.
+Look at the pictures, make up new words together, and be playful and relaxed.

 Also, remember that reading comes to different kids at different times.
 Some kids fall in love with books earlier than others.
-So if your child is one who doesn't seem as interested right away, just keep reading and showing how wonderful it can be.
+So if your child doesn't seem as interested right away, just keep reading and showing how wonderful it can be.

 Remember these three key phrases: Read with me!
 Talk with me!
 Have fun with me!
 These three things can help your child on the road to reading success.